PIPs that get filed and forgotten

 Missed a check-in?
 Verdan flags it before it becomes a gap.
 Overdue milestones surface automatically so managers stay on track.

 Every check-in captures progress notes, blockers, and manager assessments.
-When the plan concludes, the full story is already documented.
+At the end, HR can close successful, extend, or move into the next workflow.

 The Impact